RobotComponents/RobotComponents-Documentation/docs/Parameters/Actions/Move.md

 **Cast <u>to</u>** a **[Work Object]({{ site.baseurl }}{% link docs/Parameters/Definitions/Work Object.md %}) parameter:** Cast to the Work Object parameter that is definied for this move instruction.

 **Cast <u>to</u>** a **[Set Digital Output]({{ site.baseurl }}{% link docs/Parameters/Actions/Set Digital Output.md %}) parameter:** Cast to the Set Digital Output parameter that is definied for this move instruction.

+**Cast <u>to</u>** a **Plane parameter:** Cast to the Plane parameter.
+Defines the target plane in the world coordinate system.
+In case an External Axis is attached to the work object, the position and orientation  are defined for external axis values set to zero.

+**Cast <u>to</u>** a **Point parameter:** Cast to the Point parameter.
+Defines the position of the target plane in the world coordinate system.
+In case an External Axis is attached to the work object, the position is defined for external axis values set to zero.

 ## **Transformation methods**